Habilya/TeamUpWebScraper/README.md

 - ✅ Serilog Logger + Rotating File
 - ✅ Unit tests (xUnit, FluentAssertions, NSubstitute, bogus)
 - ✅ Add versionning with build and environment variables
-- ✅ write tests with _teamUpAPIService mocked with n substitute using provided json file
+- ✅ write tests with _teamUpAPIService mocked with nSubstitute using provided json file
 - ✅ write logic that transforms the data recieved from API into a model that will go to Excel
 - ✅ Model for Excel Table
 - ✅ Display minimal values in the UI
 - ✅ Excel spreadsheet report provider
 - ✅ Use Verify & Verify.xUnit for some of the bigger expected objects in tests https://github.com/VerifyTests/Verify
 - ✅ Use FluentValidations for input validator
+- 🔲 AutoMapper converting your model objects to Excel formats or from API responses to domain models
+- 🔲 UI Testing with Appium
 - 🔲 Make CI/CD pipelines work with Environment variables instead of \<FileVersion>DEV_ENV\</FileVersion>  and /p:FileVersion=$env:BUILD_NUMBER